google-deepmind/open_spiel/docs/games.md

   * Implemented via [Hanabi Learning Environment](https://github.com/deepmind/hanabi-learning-environment)

 ### Havannah
-  * Uses tokens on a hex grid.
   * Players add tokens to a hex grid to try and form a winning structure.
+  * Tokens on a hex grid.
   * Modern game.
   * Deterministic.
   * Perfect information.